This chipotle BBQ sauce is delicious and couldn’t be easier to make. It strikes the perfect balance between spicy and sweet and takes no time to make.

-Here are some quick tips to help you get the most out of your homemade chipotle BBQ sauce:
+Here are some quick tips to help you get the most out of your homemade chipotle BBQ sauce.

-If you do want to add a bit more spice, I recommend you do it while the sauce is on a simmer.
+If you want to add a bit more spice, I recommend you do it while the sauce is on a simmer.
 Only add a little bit at a time, and give it a few minutes to work in before you taste and make a judgment.
 It’s far easier to add spice than it is to dilute it.

 While I love homemade condiments, they have a far more limited consumption window before they start to turn.
 Thanks largely to the lack of any preservatives (trust me, it’s good they don’t have this).
 Generally speaking, I wouldn’t leave any homemade sauce in the fridge for longer than four days.
 If you want to freeze it, don’t keep it in the freezer for longer than two months.

 As the name suggests, the key ingredient in the sauce is chipotle pepper.
 These are often made from ripened jalapeño chiles that have been smoked and dried.
 This gives them an unmistakable flavor completely different from the chiles used in most traditional BBQ sauces, such as the habanero.

 Chipotle sauce can come in a few forms, with its most common form similar to mayonnaise.
 However, chipotle BBQ sauce contains more ketchup and chopped tomatoes to make it more similar to traditional barbecue sauce.

 What Does Chipotle BBQ Sauce Taste Like?